Submitty/Submitty/README_utm_arm.txt

    And also create directory:
    vendor/
-   in GIT_CHEXKOUT directory and checkout from: git clone https://github.com/nlohmann/json.git to this path: vendor/nlohmann/json/
+   in GIT_CHECKOUT directory and checkout from: git clone https://github.com/nlohmann/json.git to this path: vendor/nlohmann/json/